atoultaro/SIREN/README.md

 # SIREN
-SIREN - a pitch contour measurement tool for bioacoustics
+SIREN - a pitch contour measurement Matlab tool for bioacoustics